oscar-system/Oscar.jl/docs/src/Groups/subgroups.md

 ## Standard subgroups

-The following functions are available in Oscar to obtain standard subgroups of a group `G`.
+The following functions are available in OSCAR to obtain standard subgroups of a group `G`.
 Every such function returns a tuple `(H,f)`, where `H` is a group of the same type of `G` and `f` is the embedding homomorphism of `H` into `G`.